"Something so precious as life must be restored at an invaluable price, even if done through free healing."

 Only the echo of the voice.

 As he rose, the people in the carriage fell into a strange, terrified quiet.
-Even those up to three carriages away were there.
+Even those up to five carriages away were there.
 No one dared touch him, or dared whisper what they had seen.
-Everyone was just silent, watching him in wonder.
+Everyone was just silent, watching him in wonder and awe.

 The train though, continued its steady yet noisy journey.